How to buy a second-hand or refurbished laptop

 If you’re buying from a private seller, such as on eBay, the goods must be as described.
-There’s no obligation for the seller to inform you of faults, although on eBay, for example, buyers are encouraged to ask questions to get more information from sellers who have not provided a detailed listing.
+However, there’s no obligation for the seller to proactively inform you of faults.
+On some sites, such as eBay, potential buyers are encouraged to ask questions to get more information from sellers who haven't provided a detailed listing.

 Can I get a warranty on second-hand laptops?

 Warranties depend entirely on the retailer you buy from.
 CeX/WeBuy offers a full two-year warranty on all products, while Laptops Direct only offers three months as standard.
-Many refurbished tech retailers will offer warranty extensions if you want extra peace of mind.
+Many refurbished tech retailers will sell you a warranty extension if you want extra peace of mind.

-Meanwhile, Apple supplies a one-year warranty with its officially-refurbished products.
+Meanwhile, Apple supplies a one-year warranty with its officially refurbished products.